CiscoDevNet/terraform-provider-intersight/website/docs/r/workflow_rollback_workflow.html.markdown

   + `ref_name`:(string) Reference name of TaskInfo that need to be rolled back.
   + `rollback_completed`:(bool)(Computed) Status of the rollback operation for the task.
   + `rollback_task_name`:(string)(Computed) Name of TaskInfo that performs the rollback operation.
   + `status`:(string)(Computed) Status of the rollback task.
 By default, task status will be not started.
-Task status will be set to completed on successful execution, otherwise it will be set to failed.* `NotStarted` - Status of rollback task when it is not started rollback.* `Not supported` - Status of task when it is not supporting rollback.* `Completed` - Status of rollback task once execution is successful.* `Failed` - Status of rollback task when it is failed.
+Task status will be set to completed on successful execution, otherwise it will be set to failed.* `NotStarted` - Status of rollback task when it is not started rollback.* `NotSupported` - Status of task when it is not supporting rollback.* `Completed` - Status of rollback task once execution is successful.* `Failed` - Status of rollback task when it is failed.
   + `task_info_moid`:(string) Moid of TaskInfo that supports rollback operation.
   + `task_path`:(string)(Computed) Path of rollback task if it is inside sub-workflow.
 * `rollback_workflows`:(Array)(Computed) An array of relationships to workflowWorkflowInfo resources.